 "163.387(2)(a).
 Except for the purpose of funding the trust pursuant to subsection (3), upon the adoption of an ordinance providing for funding of the redevelopment trust fund as provided in this section, each taxing authority shall, by January 1 of each year, appropriate to the trust fund for so long as any indebtedness pledging increment revenues to the payment thereof is outstanding (but not to exceed 30 years) a sum that is no less than that increment as defined and determined in subsection (1) or paragraph (3)(b) accruing to such taxing authority.
 If the community redevelopment plan is amended or modified pursuant to s.
-163.361(1), each such taxing authority shall make the annual appropriation of a period not to exceed 30 years after the date the governing body amends the plan but no later than 60 years after the fiscal year in which the plan was initially approved or adopted..."
+163.361(1), each such taxing authority shall make the annual appropriation of a period not to exceed 30 years in which the plan was initially approved or adopted..."